felipecook/felipecook.github.io/README.md

 	+ I am a strong planner.
 (This can lead to me not being flexible in my options.)
 	+ I have grit.
 (This can lead to me not ending something when perhaps it should have ended.)
 	+ I am an analytical thinker.
 (This can lead me to not think outside the box.)

+## My Current Life Photo

 ![Current life photo](https://user-images.githubusercontent.com/44206402/52171596-b58d1380-271c-11e9-8c1e-ce5acd2d0aae.jpg)

+Weekly reflection 1/23 - 1/29
+This last week was a difficult time for me with understanding the core concepts of the Java language and syntax.
+I am still unsure of my capacity to learn this language but I am very interested and I think if I can maintain that interest and drive I will be an effective developer given that I have the time.
+I need to spend long hours doing tedious tasks and this will ensure an understanding of the language.
+This also includes longer practice using programs like coding bat and hacker rank to improve my syntactical skills.
+I feel glad to be on the other side of this week and to be looking forward to greater understanding of this language.

+Weekly reflection 1/29 - 2/2
+This second week of the bootcamp was difficult for me.
+I was very challendged mentally and I had difficult times following the content and how it worked out.
+I think that I need even more practice than what I am getting currently in the classroom.
+Following up on this I purchased a class on Udemy for Java Masterclass and I am hoping that the additional practice from this course will enable me to be present in class without fear of falling behind.
+I am worried for the next week but that is a good feeling also.
+I am looking forward to it.